CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab02.md

 1. Based on the benchmarks, the `gpt-4.1` model looks like offering the best overall performance, but at a higher cost.

-1. In the list of models to compare, select the `gpt-4.1` model to re-open its benchmarks page.
+1. In the list of models to compare, select the `gpt-4.1` model to reopen its benchmarks page.

    ![](../Images/aii35.png)